core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 * The source OSCORE endpoint protected the response with OSCORE, and the response is an Observe notification (see {{Section 4.1.3.5.2 of RFC8613}}).

 The requirement defined above additionally covers the case where the source OSCORE endpoint protected the response with OSCORE and Observe is not used.
+Note that having multiple such responses to the same request implies that the source OSCORE endpoint is not an origin server.

 The same example mentioned in {{partial-iv-response-sender}} holds as relevant, with an origin client using OSCORE to protect a unicast request to a proxy, which forwards the request to a group of origin servers and relays the collected responses back to the origin client.

 # OSCORE Processing of the Hop-Limit Option # {#sec-hop-limit}